Ruth Jones leads tributes to Girlfriends and Band Of Gold writer Kay Mellor - NewsBreak

 Sir Lenny Henry, who starred in the third series of Mellor’s hit TV series The Syndicate, based on a group of lotto winners, tweeted: “I was saddened to hear that Kay Mellor has died.

-The fourth series of The Syndicate aired in 2021 and was set between Yorkshire and Monaco and followed the workers at Woodvale Kennels, who were devastated to learn they may be out of a job when the owners announced they were selling the business to a large corporate chain.
+The fourth series of The Syndicate aired in 2021 and was set between Yorkshire and Monaco and followed the workers at Woodvale Kennels, who are devastated to learn they may be out of a job when the owners announce they are selling the business to a large corporate chain.

-The cast included Katherine Rose Morley, Kieran Urquhart, Liberty Hobbs, Emily Head, Neil Morrissey and Kym Marsh .
+The cast included Katherine Rose Morley, Kieran Urquhart, Liberty Hobbs, Emily Head, Neil Morrissey, Kym Marsh and more.

-With previous instalments of the series set in a supermarket, a hospital and a crumbling stately home, Mellor shared how getting a dog had changed her life.
+With previous instalments of the series set in a supermarket, a hospital, and a crumbling stately home, Mellor shared how she had never had a dog, and that getting one had changed her life.

 She told PA at the time: “I know that sounds mental but, actually, I love him so much.
 And I realised – maybe it’s an English thing, I don’t know – but we love dogs.”